-We got a one day break from our rainy weather and were able to fire up the grill so we could finally make the Grilled Shrimp with Garlic and Lemon recipe.
+We got a one day break from our rainy weather and we were able to fire up the grill so we could finally make the Grilled Shrimp with Garlic and Lemon recipe.
+I was so excited when I first read about this method of preparation.
+It absolutely guaranteed this grilled shellfish would be plump, tender and perfectly juicy.
+Isn't that what we all want?

 The cleaned shrimp is first treated with salt and baking soda.
 This helps them stay plump and juicy and also brown more efficiently as they grill.